visgl/flowmap.gl/CONTRIBUTING.md

 **Thanks for taking the time to contribute!**

-PRs and bug reports are welcome, and we are actively looking for new maintainers.
+PRs and bug reports are welcome, and we are actively looking for new contributors.

 ## Setting Up Dev Environment